nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 **Stage II: Superficial Reading**

-Part I, skimming, prepares us to to tackle the first stage of analytical reading: comprehension of the book's structure.
-Whereas, Part II, superficial reading, prepares us for the second stage of analytical reading, namely interpretation of the book's content.
+Stage I, skimming, prepares us to to tackle the first stage of analytical reading: comprehension of the book's structure.
+Whereas, stage II, superficial reading, prepares us for the second stage of analytical reading, namely interpretation of the book's content.
 We cannot interpret a book's content well unless we have read it a first time.

 The two parts could be done simultaneously by the skilled reader, but until you become a skilled inspectional reader, do them as separate tasks.